coachshea/vim-blog/content/post/2018-01-22-text-objects.md

 Need for Text Objects
 ---------------------

-In operator-pending mode, we have two choices.
-We can type a motion as described above, or we can type a text object.
+As mentioned previously operator-pending mode offers us two choices.
+One is to type a motion as described above.
+The other is to type a text object.
 Let's take a familiar scenario.
 With our cursor placed in the middle of a word, we want to delete the entire word.
 We of course could move our cursor to the beginnning of the word and then type 'dw'.
 Text objects take a different approach and instruct vim to delete the entire word.

 Text objects begin with either an 'i' or an 'a'.
 This makes sense in two ways.
 First, in normal mode, 'i' and 'a' do not represent motions, we use them to enter insert mode, so having them prefix text objects does not remove any motions from our options.
 It makes no sense to enter insert mode in operatgor pending mode, so we are losing zero functionality.
 Second, they serve as useful mnemonics. 'i' stands for 'inside' and 'a' represents 'around'.
 We then type the character that represents the 'object' upon which we want to perform the action.

 Word and WORD text objects
 --------------------------